stoerr/CoDeveloperGPTengine/src/site/markdown/functionality.md

 want to give a port use option -p (portnumber) ; if you want to write files add option -w .

-The plugin is written so that it cannot be used to go outside of the directory ("../somefile" won't work) and also files starting with a dot or containg /target/ are invisible and not writeable.
+The plugin is written so that it cannot be used to go outside of the directory ("../somefile" won't work) and also files starting with a dot or containig /target/ are invisible and not writeable.
 That prevents directories like .git to be touched and maven target folders tend to contain very much stuff.
 (Compare regex IGNORE_FILE in the script).